 Engee documentation

-Interactive controls are often used for more convenient parameterization and visual representation of code.
-They can be various data input fields, lists, sliders, etc. In Engee such elements are implemented in script editor interactive script icon using code cell masks.
+Interactive controls are often used for more convenient parameterization and visual representation of the code.
+They can be various data entry fields, lists, sliders, etc. In Engee, such elements are implemented in script editor interactive script icon using masks of code cells.

-The Code Cell Mask masks script pool 1 is a tool that turns variables in code cells of Engee scripts into interactive controls.
-Masking allows you to completely hide the code of the cells while keeping them fully functional.
+Mask of code cells masks script pool 1 — it is a tool that turns variables in code cells of Engee scripts into interactive controls.
+Applying a mask allows you to completely hide the code of the cells, while maintaining their full functionality.

 Creating a code cell mask

-To create a code cell mask, hover over a code cell and select Mask masks script pool 1 and Add field in the tools:
+To create a code cell mask, hover over the code cell and select in the tools Mask masks script pool 1 and Add field:

 Adding a field will open an interactive menu.
-Depending on the field type, the add menu changes its options (the available variable types change and/or additional settings appear).
-A total of four types are available:
+Depending on the type of field, the add menu changes its options (the available variable types change and/or additional settings appear).
+There are four types available in total:

-• Select (dropdown) is a dropdown list of options with a single option selection.
-When you click on the dropdown list, you are given the option you want to select.
+• Select (dropdown) is a drop—down list of options with a choice of one option.
+When you click on the drop-down list, you can select the desired option.

 Create an empty code cell and add a drop-down list mask with the following settings: